 In one sense at least, Smith’s departure feels timely.
-As pop/rock modernism morphs into its own monument, the idea of an ‘outside’ is feeling sadly quaint.
+As pop/rock modernism morphs into its own monument, the idea of an ‘outside’ is feeling nostalgically quaint.
 The cracks in our minds are slowly being papered over with options.
-When all possible choices lie before you you don’t much need to think: Swipe Left, Swipe Right, or just switch apps…
+When all possible choices lie before you you don’t much need to think… this is a ‘country on the click’.

 To many commentators we’re in the midst of a ‘culture war’ but Smith’s whole career was wrapped up in a war on culture.
-He provided a diagnosis of modernity without being distracted by ‘postmodern cool’.
+He provided a diagnosis of modernity from within modernity, without being distracted by ‘postmodern cool’.
 Not for him the ‘self-satisfied, smugness’ of ironic detachment.
 ‘The Talking Heads are the enemy’ he once said.
-Smith’s irony always followed through into a vicious sarcasm.
+Smith’s irony frequently followed through into a vicious sarcasm.
 He never made things easy for you or himself, and he’d often fail.
-But that was a part of it..
+But that was a part of it.

-The Fall ‘circus’ was its own version of a Theatre Of Cruelty and equally flawed, but how else could it operate..?
-How else would he surprise himself and us..?
+The Fall ‘circus’ was its own version of a Theatre Of Cruelty and was equally flawed, but how else could it operate..?
+How else would he surprise himself, and us..?
 And how else could the ‘outside’ gain entry..?

 “I don’t love you and I never did”